Prevention – Creating Buy-In

 What is their role and how can they help you promote IPM?

-• Custodial personnel are integral to your IPM program.
-Without them your IPM program will fail.
-Beyond their cleaning duties, they can help you by reporting pest sightings.
+• Custodial – They are integral to your IPM program and without them your IPM program will be difficult to implement.
+Beyond their duties, they can help you by reporting pest sightings.

 • Facilities and Trades – These specialists ensure that your buildings are maintained and functioning properly.
-This includes internal temperature and humidity, building seals (interior and exterior), and general care.
-Their cooperation with your institution’s existing policies and practices are essential.
+This includes temperature and humidity, building seals (interior and exterior), and general care.

 • Grounds – They can share valuable information with you regarding seasonal outbreaks, pest activity they observe, and pesticide usage outside that may affect the level of risk to your building.
-Knowledge about exterior plant design, choice of plants play an integral role in preventing potential pest activity.
+Knowledge about exterior plant design and choice of plants play an integral role in preventing potential pest activity.

 How can you help Building Management help you?

-• Provide materials for them to collect pests, such as resealable plastic bags, small lidded jars, markers.
+• Provide materials for them to collect pests.

 • Offer your assistance wherever you can – for example, if an outside contractor is coming in, offer to give them the run down on IPM policy or escort them and point out possible pest risks within the area they are working.